bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 4/minimum power speed.md

 ^0cb1a3

 #### Lift to drag ratio

+This relationship is proved [[lift to drag ratio at minimum power speed]]

 > ### $$ \frac{L}{D}_{minP} = \frac{C_L}{4C_{Do}} = \frac{3}{4kC_L  } $$
 >> where:
 >> $\frac{L}{D}_{minP}=$ [[lift to drag ratio]] at min power